 Despite the sizable contributions and flexing ability of money moguls (Mikhail Prokhorov and Charles B. Wang), this is a prime example of the importance of the current middle class debate in the race for the White House.
 Here we witness two people ranked in the top 100 businessmen who depend on middle class workers to run their operations and pay their players salaries.
 However, when business is bad, those same individuals will be the one’s who take the hit – cuts in work hours, pay, and even job losses.
 Ultimately this decision may yield more questions than sighs of relief.

-Topics: Barclays Center
+Tags: Barclays Center